JamieBort/Portfolio-Website/README.md

 - assets/ - The directory for the static resources.

+- css/ - Contains all CSS files.

 - html/ - With the exception of `./index.html`, this directory contains all of the html files.
 And it contains only html files.

+- js/ - Contains all JavaScript files.

 - old/ - Contains files and directories that are no longer used.
 But are not ready to be deleted.